LeToNode/Play2.0-CN-doc/scalaGuide/main/global/ScalaGlobal.md

 ## Hooking into application start and stop events

-You can override the `onStart` and `onStop` methods to be notified of the events in the application lifecycle;
+You can override the `onStart` and `onStop` methods to be notified of the events in the application life-cycle:

 ```scala
 import play.api._